input-output-hk/iogx/README.md

 IOGX will populate your [`flake.nix`](./template/flake.nix) outputs based on the contents of the [`nix`](./template/nix) folder.

-## Documentation
+# Documentation

 Documentation is found in the [`MANUAL.md`](./MANUAL.md).

-## Features
+# Features

 ### Support for Multiple GHCs

-  You can declare a set of supported GHC versions.
-You will get a `devShell` for each with a complete haskell toolchain.
-Your `packages` will include all your haskell project's components prefixed by the compiler name.
-Similary your `apps` will contain the executables, testsuites and benchmarks.
+  Define a set of desired GHC versions and get a `devShell` for each that comes with a complete haskell toolchain.
+Your `packages` will include all your project's components, nested by compiler name.
+Similarly your `apps` will contain the executables, testsuites and benchmarks.
 Your `hydraJobs` will build your project against each compiler.
-Finally, a profiled version will also be avaialble for each component.
+A version built with profiling enabled is avaialble for each component out of the box.

 ### Development Shells

   Each `devShell` comes with a complete haskell toolchain.
-Upon entering the shell you will be presented with a menu of available commands, which includes a couple of useful scripts to list your project's nix derivations and CI jobs.
-It's trivial to extend the shell with new packages and custom scripts, env vars and hooks.
+Upon entering the shell you will be presented with a menu of available tools and commands, which include a couple of useful scripts to list your project's nix derivations and CI jobs.
+It's trivial to extend the shell with new packages and custom scripts, environment variables and hooks.

 ### Hydra Jobset

   Your `hydraJobs` will include every haskell component in your project, and CI will run your testsuites.
-You can exclude certain jobs, disabled profiled builds, or select which components are built by which compilers.
-The jobset can be easily extended with additional derivations.
+You can easily exclude certain jobs, disable profiled builds, or select which components are built by which compilers.

 ### Formatters